grafana/k6-learn/Modules/Introduction to Performance Testing.md

 - *Resiliency*: Can the system gracefully withstand unexpected events?
 - *Latency*: How quickly does the system process and respond to requests?

-Back-end testing is broader in scope than front-end performance testing.
+Backend testing is broader in scope than frontend performance testing.
 API testing can be used to target specific components or integrated components, allowing application teams more flexibility and higher chances of finding performance issues earlier.
-Back-end testing is less resource-intensive than front-end performance testing, and is thus more suitable to generating high amounts of load.
+Backend testing is less resource-intensive than frontend performance testing, and is thus more suitable to generating high amounts of load.

 Some concerns when doing this type of testing are its inability to test "the first mile" of user experience and breadth.
-Back-end testing involves sending messages at the protocol level rather than interacting with page elements.
+Backend testing involves sending messages at the protocol level rather than interacting with page elements.
 It verifies the foundation of an application, rather than the highest layer of it that a user ultimately sees.
-Depending on the complexity of the application architecture, back-end testing may also be more expansive in scope.
+Depending on the complexity of the application architecture, backend testing may also be more expansive in scope.

 ## Why should we do performance testing?